Setup Distributed Tracing in Grey Matter on Kubernetes

 Verify traces are collected

-For this walkthrough we'll use as the trace backend.
+For this walkthrough we'll use Jaeger as the trace backend.
 For convenience, we'll use their provided all-in-one Docker image.
 This image provides a simple server and web UI that is useful for small deployments.
 Larger production deployments should use a more resilient deployment strategy.

 We'll launch the server with the configuration below.
 The Jaeger server is going to be exposed through a k8s service, so it can be directly addressed by all Sidecars, and the trace port is 9411, which we'll need to set on the Sidecar.